MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-streaming.md

 #### Stream position

-The ACX framework will call the EvtAcxStreamGetPosition callback to get the current stream position.
+The ACX framework will call the [EvtAcxStreamGetPresentationPosition](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_get_presentation_position)   callback to get the current stream position.
 The current stream position will include the PlayOffset and the WriteOffset.

 The WaveRT streaming model allows the audio driver to expose a HW Position register to the client.
 The ACX streaming model will not support exposing any HW registers since these would prevent a rebalance from happening.